 The City's unlawful approach to the "Programmatic" EIS is also illustrated by the complete failure to provide any meaningful environmental analysis of open space at the neighborhood level.
 It is impossible for this FEIS to serve its fundamental purpose under SEPA.
-Open Space is a critical

-FNR'S CLOSING ARGUMENT BRIEF Page 4 element of livability in any neighborhood that is facing a successive set of upzones and density.
+Open Space is a critical element of livability in any neighborhood that is facing a successive set of upzones and density.
 For the City to take a "hard look" at impacts, it must at the very least appreciate how OPCD's proposed upzones will affect the North Rainier Urban Village.
 To do so, it must first be informed about the nature and extent of the open space gap within the urban village boundaries.
 This is not provided.
 The Council must also understand whether there are any projects underway to address the worst open space gap of Southeast Seattle.
 This is not provided.
 There should also be a map showing how the alternatives relate to and impact the critical resource of open space.
 This is not provided.
 And, last but not least, the City Council should be alerted to the fact that all of the MHA alternatives (except the no action alternative) propose a 75 foot to 95 foot upzone to the only parcels targeted for open space.
 The City Council is flying blind under this FEIS.
 This FEIS does not even alert the public or a City Council member to the fact that the "preferred" alternative seeks the greatest upzone for the City's own park project!
-Summary judgment will allow the City to avoid the needless costly delay of a hearing.
 The homework needs to be done sooner rather than later.